-SECTION 8.
+1 SECTION 9.
 MAJORITY ACTION BY ARBITRATORS.
-The powers of the arbitrators may be exercised by a majority unless otherwise provided by the agreement or by this Act.
+The powers of the arbitrators may be exercised by a majority unless otherwise provided by the arbitration 2 3 agreement or by this [Act].
+FSECTION 10.

-SECTION 9.
 ARBITRATOR IMMUNITY.
-4 5 (a) An arbitrator has the immunity of a judicial officer from civil liability when acting in the capacity of arbitrator under any statute, rule or contract.
-6 7 (b) A neutral arbitration institution mutually selected by the parties to 8 administer the arbitration tribunal shall be immune from liability to the same extent as 9 the arbitrator.
-10 (c) The immunity afforded by this section shall supplement, and not 11 supplant, any otherwise applicable common law or statutory immunity.]
+4 (a) An arbitrator has the immunity of a judicial officer from civil liability 5 6 when acting in the capacity of arbitrator under any statute, rule, or contract.
+7 (b) A neutral arbitration institution mutually selected by the parties to administer the arbitration tribunal which administers the arbitration shall be immune 8 9 from liability to the same extent as the arbitrator.
+10 (c) The immunity afforded by this section shall supplement, and not 11 supplant, any other applicable common law or statutory immunity.

-1. The proposed provision is based on the language of former Section 1280.110 of the California Civil Code establishing immunity for arbitrators; the proposal adds such immunity for neutral arbitration institutions mutually selected by the parties to administer the arbitration proceeding.
+1. The proposed provision is based on the language of former Section 1280.110 of the California Code of Civil Procedure establishing immunity for arbitrators; the proposal